-The commitment of the CCDP is to provide child care resources that allow access to high-quality services and school readiness, and proviodes financial support for Native American and Alaskan Indian families.
-Providers are held to the highest standards in health and safety requirements and are provided access to educational resources and opportunities to best meet the needs of these children.
+The commitment of the CCDP is to provide child care resources that allow access to high-quality services, school readiness and provides financial support for Native American and Alaskan Indian families.
+Providers are held to the highest standards in health and safety requirements and are provided access to educational resources and opportunities to best meet the needs of our children.

 - Children ages; 4 weeks up to 13 years

 - Living in one of the following counties; Clark, Cowlitz, Lewis, or Skamania

 - Income requirements for CCDP have been waived.
 Copays will be based on the family’s NET income (take-home pay after taxes.)

 Who can be a provider?